A Tribute to the Great Boeing B-29 Superfortress

 Continued Evolution of This Website Series

 We originally launched www.PlanesOfThePast.com in 2012.
 Since then, it has grown into a large site covering a variety of aviation-related topics.
-In 2015, we made the decision to split the website into more-focused topics based on our viewers' interests.
+In 2015, we split the website into more-focused topics based on our viewers' interests.
 Now we offer the following websites:

 - AirplanesOfthePast.com - World War II, the Cold War and modern day airplanes